TJChiang/phantom_mask/README.md

 # Phantom Mask

-You are tasked with building a backend service and a database for a pharmacy platform using the following two raw datasets:
+A Laravel-based backend system developed for a pharmacy platform, featuring API endpoints and a relational database to manage pharmacies, users, and mask transactions.

+This project is designed for technical assessment purposes.

 ## A. Raw Data
 ### A.1.
 Pharmacy Data